Trietptm-on-Awesome-Lists/wobsec.github.io/index.md

 ### REFERENCES

 Most of these guides are collage of stuff written by me for old projects from OWS, FNF, Telecomix, SRA, Redneck Revolt and recently the GDC.
-These guides have been up-to-date based on lastest software and system.
+These guides have been up-to-date based on latest software and system.
 This is a one-person project so far, helps would be most welcome! :)

 This guides will be updated and corrected often.